- Founder & CEO

-- Raised in a Series A financing in February 2019
+- Raised in a Series B financing in December 2021

-Anaveon is a pre-clinical phase biopharmaceutical company that specialises in the development of treatments for diseases with immune system dysfunction.
+Anaveon is a clinical phase biopharmaceutical company that specialises in the development of treatments for diseases with immune system dysfunction.

 Anaveon is developing selective IL-2 Receptor agonists, which have the potential to therapeutically enhance a patient’s immune system to respond to tumours.
 In the body, human IL-2 stimulates a type of immune cell, called a T-cell, to multiply and become activated.
 Activated T-cells are able to attack tumours and, consistent with this approach, human IL-2 is already approved as a therapeutic for the treatment of metastatic melanoma and renal cancer; however human IL-2 has severe, dose-limiting side effects due to lack of specificity and a short half-life that requires frequent infusions.
 Anaveon’s lead compound, ANV419, is designed to preferentially signal through the IL-2 beta/gamma receptor and therefore overcome known challenges of human IL-2.
 This novel type of therapeutic, if approved, could potentially have a wide utility in oncology, including in combination with a wide range of modalities such as cell therapies, vaccines, checkpoint inhibitors and radiotherapy.

 - Developing a selective IL-2 agonist with improved administration and toxicity burden

 - Wide potential utility across multiple oncology indications in wider markets*

 Unmet medical need